In an identity meanings set the agenda.

 - The unimportant and meaningless indicate behavior that avoids demeaning others.
 As an example, I decide not to infer that my theory and method is better than others’ approaches.

 - The important and meaningless bears out behavior intended to demean and degrade people.
-As in the case of a bully in a school yard who verbally and physical abuses others.
+As in the case of a bully in a schoolyard who verbally and physically abuses others.

 - The unimportant and meaningful reveals behavior that neglects to build and edify others.
-As when a person chooses to neglect recognizing another for her or his good performance.
+As when a person chooses to neglect to recognize another for her or his good performance.

 Based on these explanations, options one and two are more acceptable and worthwhile.
 Options three and four should be avoided at all cost.

 Each person is a unique individual going through a sequence of unrepeatable moments, each offering a specific meaning to be recognized to which a response must be made. ~ Joseph B. Fabry